landingbj/lagi/docs/annex_en.md

 ### Method 3: Docker Image

 Docker allows you to package your application into a deployable container.
-To simplify using Lag[i], we provide a pre-built Docker image.
+To simplify using LinkMind, we provide a pre-built Docker image.

-**1. Pull the Lag[i] (联基) Docker Image**
+**1. Pull the LinkMind(联智) Docker Image**

 Command to pull the image: